 With the doses used in this study, a 140 pound human would need to take approximately 10 grams of royal jelly per day to achieve similar results.
 This would equate to 2 teaspoons of a freeze dried Royal Jelly powder or 2 tablespoons of fresh Royal Jelly.

-The full study can be found in the European Journal of Histochemistry, October 2010.
+European Journal of Histochemistry, October 2010.